 Pell Grant disbursements are normally made in two disbursements per semester.
 The first disbursement is 50% of the student's semester Pell Grant eligibility.
 This disbursement will take place the first week of the new semester.
 The other 50% of the Pell Grant will be disbursed mid-way through the semester if the student meets all eligibility requirements.
-Students are not eligible for payment for classes added after the mid-term processing date (10 days prior to the mid-term disbursement).
+Students are not eligible for payment for classes added after the mid-term processing date (4-7 days prior to the mid-term disbursement).
 This is the financial aid 'freeze' date, after which no adjustments are made, up or down, for unit changes.

 Disbursements may be delayed for summer, late start and/or other non-traditional class formats due to the manual processing required.
+Additional information regarding summer disbursements is made available on the website as available.